wp-plugins/wishpond-social-campaigns/readme.txt

 A 14-day free trial is available, after which pricing starts at $19/month.
 You can learn more about our pricing plans [here](http://corp.wishpond.com/pricing-plans/ "Pricing").

-**30,000 leads in 6 weeks**
-Many of our customers boast great numbers like 30,000 leads in 6 weeks, which is unparalleled value for your money.

 [Check out what our customers said about us](http://corp.wishpond.com/customer-case-studies/ "Customer Reviews")

 **Facebook Ads Tool Included in Wishpond’s Wordpress Plugin:**